 Contents

-Booking a permit
+Booking a Permit

 In recent times, South Australia’s National Parks and Wildlife have stepped up their management of Ewens Ponds.
 There has long been a closure period from the start of September to the end of November.
 That still exists but you now also need a permit to snorkel or dive there.

 You can book a maximum of two sessions per day.
 Each one hour time slot allows a maximum of 6 people to be in the water at one time.
+You must snorkel with a buddy and complete an online indemnity form.

 Ewens Ponds Water Temperature